tatoflam/minute-ai/README.md

-# minutes.sh
+# minutes-ai

-Transcribes audio spoken in any language and outputs a summary of that language and any translated language in markdown format.
+- Transcribes audio spoken in any language
+- Outputs a summary of that language and any translated language in markdown format.

 This tool uses: